 6. How to Store a Safety Harness

-Do not store harnesses next to batteries; chemical attacks can occur if battery leaks.
+Do not store harnesses next to batteries; chemical attacks can occur if the battery leaks.

 7. When Does a Safety Harness Expire?